 How to fix this: To help such users, we have listed down a few characteristics that will help spot a good theme or plugin:

 ii.
 Ensure the add-ons have a good rating on the WordPress repository and are reviewed by people who’ve used the theme/plugin on their site.
 A quick Google search will help you find the reviews.

 iii.
 Verify that the plugin has been around a long time and has stood the test of time.
 Look for security updates and bug fixes listed in either the WordPress repository or the official website.

 iv.
 And make sure that they are often updated and the recent update has been made less than 2 months ago.

 3. Using Illegal Plugins & Themes

 A lot of websites sell premium themes and plugin for free of cost.
 Using these free products can spell disaster because many of these WordPress add-ons have malware deliberately injected in them.
 Installed these illegal add-ons into your sites is like opening doors and inviting hackers to your site.
 Once an attacker manages to break into your site using the bad code in the theme/plugin you just installed, they’ll use your site to execute a number of malicious activities like sending spam emails or attacking other sites.
-Furthermore, having malware on your site deems it as compromised that causes search engines like Google to blacklist your site and web hosts to suspend your account.
+Furthermore, having malware on your site deems it as compromised that causes hosting providers to suspend your account search engines like Google to blacklist your site, and suspend your AdWords account.

 How to fix this: Buy original themes and plugins from popular marketplaces like ThemeForest, Elegant Themes, etc. During the sale period, one can buy themes and plugin at much lower prices.
 One can look for official websites of the theme or plugin of our choice.